What Is a Stigmatized Property, And Does My House Qualify As One?

 My house is in bad shape — does that make it stigmatized?

-In fact, some buyers and investors are actively looking for homes in poor condition to flip for a profit.
-However, if your abandoned home is being used for illegal activity, that is something that could stigmatize your home or open you up for liability if you don’t disclose it.
+In fact, some buyers and investors actively look for homes in poor condition to flip for a profit.
+However, if your abandoned home is being used for illegal activity, that could stigmatize it or open you up to liability if you don’t disclose it.

 Let’s say that vagrants, squatters, drug users, or criminals have started using your abandoned property for illicit activity.
 You decide to refurbish the house before selling, but while you’re in the process of remodeling, you see signs of continued vagrancy, or you discover that your building supplies are repeatedly stolen.